TKtheDEV/TKAutoRipper/README.md

 > ⚠️ **Disclaimer**
 >
 > - Under active development, not stable, no eta. feel free to reach out if you want to contribute. @legendaryz_fps on discord
-> - Only tested on **Ubuntu 25.04** and **Windows 11**at the moment.
 > - APIs and config structure will change.
 > - You agree to run this piece of software on your own risk.
 I am not responsible for potential damage to your system nor legal consequences if used for illegal purposes.
 Check your local laws!

 > **Note:**
 >
 > - Windows code has issues, not all features are supported.
-What works: DVDs/BLURAYs, What doesn't: GPU metrics, Storage metrics, CPU temp, CDs, XX_rom, ejecting the drive (real buggy, usually the 20th eject works)
+What works: DVDs/BLURAYs, What doesn't: GPU metrics, CPU temp, CDs, XX_rom, ejecting the drive (real buggy, usually the 20th eject works)
-> - MacOS is not supported yet.
+> - MacOS code has issues, not all features are supported.
+What works: DVDs/BLURAYs, What doesn't: Multi drive support, GPU metrics, CPU temp, CDs, XX_rom
+> - Windows and Mac only have DVD/BLURAY support at the moment, no CD/Data Disc

 ---